sararob/ionic-fb-groceries/README.md

 **This is the demo app from my [Getting started with Ionic](http://youtu.be/zj8ZFV9vv9k) screencast.**

+Here's a demo of what you'll build in the screencast:

 ![Demo GIF](ionic.gif)

 To run it in the browser, clone the repo and run the command `ionic serve --lab` to view it with a side by side iOS and Android view.
 If you're new to Ionic and Firebase, check out these resources to get started: